 State of the City Address

-Good afternoon everyone and thank you to the Carbondale Chamber of Commerce for hosting this event.
+Good afternoon everyone.
+My thanks to the Carbondale Chamber of Commerce for hosting this event.

 Any former Mayors or Council members in attendance today?

 Other guests include:

 - Matt Baughman, Chief of Staff at SIU

 - Meera Komarraju, Interim Provost & Vice Chancellor for Academic Affairs